You are here

 B. Violations of the Statutes of the State of Vermont with respect to firearms, by the students of Marlboro College, may be considered as violations of the Firearms Regulations of Town Meeting.

-C. Disciplinary action for violations of the above regulations may be determined by Community Court.
+C. Disciplinary action for violation of the above regulations may be determined by a Community Conduct process.

-D. The President or their designee may move to immediately bar any violator of the Firearms Regulations from campus pending a Community Court hearing.
+D. The President or their designee may move to immediately bar any violator of the Firearms Regulations from campus pending a Community Conduct process.

 E. Those community members who wish to have firearms may be referred to the Director of Plant and Operations as to where to store their firearms off campus.